Guidelines for creating introduction

 - How results will be used and what influence will they have: inform respondents for what purposes will the results be used – for study, research – and define the purpose of the data.

-- Survey length: the introduction should end by providing information about survey length or with writing number of questions in the survey.
+- Survey length: the introduction should end by providing information about survey length or by writing the number of questions in the survey.

 Some emphasis should also be put on the language because respondents must know what we want from them.
 If the intention is to reward respondents for cooperation it is good to mention this in the introduction and also mention how that reward can be collected.
 If the data will be published, you have to alert respondents of this fact.
 You should also state when and where the data will be published.